Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 1. Preliminary analysis of data.
 2. Technical details.
 3. Interaction of application with users.
 4. Interaction of users among themselves (specialists and customers).

-5. Basic design of the application.
+5. The Basic design of the application.

 <a name="relateddocuments"></a>
 ## 1.4 Related documents